English 1130: Academic Writing — Dr. Roger Clark

 In general, you are required to read one article or essay per class.
 If you haven’t read the text and thought about it, your contributions to group work will suffer — as will your participation mark.

 Attendance is mandatory.
+You’re allowed to miss one week’s worth of class with no penalty.
 For a three-hour class, I’ll dock 5% of your final course mark for the second and for subsequent undocumented absences.
 For a two-hour class I’ll dock 2.5% for the third and for subsequent undocumented absences.
-By undocumented absence I mean an absence for which you offer no valid reason (accident, emergency, illness, etc.) or for which you have no verification (note from doctor, coach, parent, etc.).
+By undocumented absence I mean an absence for which you offer no valid reason (accident, emergency, illness, etc.) and for which you have no verification (note from doctor, coach, parent, etc.).

-If you don’t attend at least 70% of the class (for whatever reason) you won’t get credit for the course.
-You’ll receive a “UN” grade -- an unofficial withdrawal.
+If you don’t attend at least 70% of the class — for whatever reason — you’ll receive a “UN” grade (unofficial withdrawal).

 If you have a job that conflicts with the class, get time-release commitments from your employer or drop the class.
 Don’t expect me to let you skip classes, come late, or leave early.
 If you repeatedly arrive late or leave early, you’ll be marked absent on those occasions.